Compositional Reasoning with Transformers, RNNs, and Chain of Thought: Proofs from

 This means that $|\Ncal(\bx_{u_1},\bx_v) - \Ncal(\bx_{u_2},\bx_v)| \geq \frac{\epsilon}{2}$.
 We use a similar construction to the previous layer to apply this calculation and add $\Ncal(\bx_{u_1},\bx_v)$ and $\Ncal(\bx_{u_2},\bx_v)$ only if the flag in the last coordinate is turned off.
 Otherwise, if the flag is turned on, we just copy the inputs.

 \textbf{Fourth and Fifth layers:} In the last layer, we add an additional flag on whether $\inner{\bx_{u_1},\bx_v} > \inner{\bx_{u_2},\bx_v}$ and $0$ otherwise.
-This can be calculated by using the following function: $\bx\mapsto \frac{2}{\epsilon}\left(\sigma((\bx)_{-2} - (\bx)_{-2}) - \sigma((\bx)_{-2} - (\bx)_{-2} - \frac{\epsilon}{2})\right)$.
+This can be calculated by using the following function:

 By the argument from the previous layer, this function will provide the additional flag.
 All the other coordinates are copied as is.
 We use another layer to pop out the first $2d+2$ coordinates from the stack, meaning that all the entries in the stack are moved upward by $d+1$ coordinates, and the first $d+1$ are changed to either $ $ or $ $, depending on whether the new flag is $1$ or $0$.
 Again, we apply this operation only if the flag from the first layer is turned off, by using a similar construction to the second layer.
 The rest of the coordinates are copied, and the coordinates of the flags that were used throughout the computation are removed.
 The output will be the hidden state to the next recurrence with the dimension as the hidden state that was inputted.